-In research studies of non-small cell lung cancer patients that have been published to date, approximately 15%-20% have responded to immune checkpoint inhibitors.
-This includes patients who tested negative for PD-1 and PD-L1, as well as those who tested positive.
-In clinical trials, people who tested negative, as well as those who tested positive, have responded to immune checkpoint inhibitors.
+In clinical trials to date with NSCLC patients, approximately 20% have responded to immune checkpoint inhibitors.
+This includes patients who tested negative for Programmed Death 1/Programmed Death Ligand 1 (PD-1/PD-L1), as well as those who tested positive.
 The response may continue after treatment is stopped.
 Some of the responses to date have been long-term.
-There are many reasons to think that the results will improve as researchers learn how best to use these drugs.
+There are many reasons to think that the results will improve as scientists learn how best to use these drugs.

-Researchers are looking for ways to increase the number of people who respond to this treatment.
+Scientists are looking for ways to increase the number of people who respond to this treatment.
 In clinical trials, they are combining treatments, boosting the immune system, and using other strategies.